jeremyelkayam/WM_projects/cs437/pong/README.md

 - functions that take no args should take void to be more explicit (e.g. foo() -> foo(void))
 - only take input if window has focus.
   - potentially: don't play at all if window doesn't have focus
+- experiment with resizing, make it work better
 - better AI (more realistic).
 Make it fuck up sometimes.
 Under or overshoot the ball.
   - tweak it more
 - end messages referring to the player and computer instead of just "player 1" and "player 2"